pnp/addin-transformation-guidance/articles/From-UI-Extensions-to-ListView-Command-Sets.md

 </Elements>
 ```

-It is now time to update the actual implementation of the List View Command Set by updating the *DocumentDetailsCommandSet.ts* file.
+It is now time to update the actual implementation of the ListView Command Set by updating the *DocumentDetailsCommandSet.ts* file.
 First of all, replace the command unique name with the new one defined in the manifest.
 So, replace *COMMAND_1* with *DOC_DETAILS* in the *onInit*, *onExecute*, and *_onListViewStateChanged* methods and remove any logic related to the *COMMAND_2* extension, which does not exist anymore.

 In the new SharePoint Framework implementation of the extension you will rely on the SharePoint Framework Dialog Framework to render a nice looking dialog window that will embed an MGT component to show detailed information about the selected file.